znorden17/csci-476-594-spring2021-private/final/README.md

 >Is this solution able to defeat SQL injection attacks?
 Explain.

 No I don't think so.
 I think you could probably get like 90% of any and all SQL injection but I think a carefully crafted SQL statement could still get around the apostrophes/characters for comments/keywords.
 I noticed that this method doesn't get rid of any of periods.
-And, dependong on what you consider a special character, this might not get rid of brackets.
+And, dependong on what you consider a special character, this might not get rid of brackets or $ signs.
 For that reason, I think that a carefully crafted SQL statement could get around things.

 ### Task 4.2